-SAN FRANCISCO (Reuters) - Tesla Motors Inc (TSLA.O) promised to speed up production of its electric cars after a strong rollout of its Model X SUV, lifting its stock by more than 9 percent even as it posted its biggest loss in 10 quarters.
+SAN FRANCISCO (Reuters) - Tesla Motors Inc (TSLA.O) shipped more electric cars than expected in the third quarter with its Model X SUV rollout, boosting its stock by 10 percent even as the company posted its biggest loss in 10 quarters.

 Tesla started delivering the Model X Signature series, a premium version of the SUV, late in September.
-The Model 3, a mass-market vehicle expected to be priced at about $35,000, is due to be unveiled in March, but may take about two years to be in production, the company said.
+Still in development is the Model 3 - a mass-market vehicle starting at $35,000.

 Total revenue rose 10 percent to $936.8 million.

-Excluding items, Tesla had a loss of 58 cents per share, more than the 50 cents estimated by analysts in a Thomson Reuters I/B/E/S had expected 50 cents per share.
+Excluding items, Tesla had a loss of 58 cents per share.
+Analysts polled by Thomson Reuters I/B/E/S had expected 50 cents per share.

 (Editing by Kirti Pandey, Stephen R. Trousdale and Richard Chang)